AlexKiteBe/radio/README.md

 Where ALIAS is your favorite station.
 Aliases can be found in the station.json.

-place radio folder in /usr/bin/ and export path
+place radio script in /usr/bin/ and
-$ export PATH="/usr/bin/radio:$PATH"
+the folder in /etc/